akashbaj03/Categoricaloutlier/README.md

-# CategoricalOutlier - Detect anolamlies in categorical and date time features
+# Categorical Outlier - Detect anolamlies in categorical and date time features

 Categorical Outlier package was specially designed to detect outliers in categorical data.
 The project was built as there is no ready-to-use packages available to detect unusual patterns in categorical data.
 ALmost everything focuses on numerical features.